Do you feel like you could lose weight if only you had more willpower and motivation? Here’s how I learned willpower isn’t the real problem.

 In any case, I thought, my relationship with food and my body couldn’t possibly get any worse, so I decided to try intuitive eating.

 The black and white nature of weight loss diets had always been a source of comfort to me, so ditching diets and learning to eat more intuitively was kind of awkward at first – even a little bit scary.

 Instead of letting the clock or my online nutrition tracker dictate when and what I ate, I started listening to my own body instead.
 I began the gradual process of relearning my own hunger and fullness signals and then acting based on those signals.
 (Remember how we did that so effortlessly when we were little?)

 I also began to understand that food was a fleeting source of emotional support.
 If I wanted longer-lasting happiness, I needed to stop ignoring my deeper emotional issues.

 Slowly but surely, with the help of mindfulness, patience, and a whole lot of self-compassion, I began to learn how to trust myself again.
 And slowly but surely, I began to consistently eat healthfully not to lose weight but because I wanted to actually start feeling good again.
 In fact, I tossed out my scale a long time ago and have only gained more confidence, strength and (for the first time ever) a sense of real body appreciation since doing so.

 It’s funny, I became a dietitian in part so that I could crack the weight loss code but in reality, the big weight loss secret is that there’s no secret at all.
-We already have everything we need to live vibrantly, happily, and healthfully inside of us – no meal plan or 1200 calorie diet could ever compare to the power of our own intuition.Fed up with dieting to get healthy?
-There is a better way. #IntuitiveEatingClick To Tweet
+We already have everything we need to live vibrantly, happily, and healthfully inside of us – no meal plan or 1200 calorie diet could ever compare to the power of our own intuition.Why your lack of willpower ISN'T the reason you can't #loseweight.Click To Tweet

 I QUIT DIETING.
 ARE YOU READY TO DO THE SAME?